DWR News Release

 Calls are also an effective tool in helping hunters be successful during duck hunts.
 Most hunters use a traditional duck call that sounds like a mallard hen.
 Experimenting with other sounds, such as wigeon or pintail whistles, can increase success.
 Dogs are great at helping hunters retrieve downed birds and will increase your chances of finding ducks that fall in thick cover.

-One of the best ways to be successful during the geese hunts is to use a good call.
+An important tip to be successful during the geese hunts is to use a good call.

 “Calling is a very important part of goose hunting,” Stringham said.
 “Geese are very social birds, so being able to sound like a goose can help hunters harvest more birds.”